panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 `map(array, callback)` is a higher-order function since it accepts a callback function as an argument, and then inside of its body invokes that callback function: `callback(item)`.

-Note that a regular function (defined using `function` keyword) or an arrow function (defined using the fat arrow `=>`) can equally serve as a callback.
+Note that a regular function (defined using `function` keyword) or an arrow function (defined using the fat arrow `=>`) can equally serve as callbacks.

 ## 2. The synchronous callback

-The callback functions are divided into 2 types: *synchronous* and *asynchronous* callbacks.
+The callback functions are divided into 2 types by the way they're invoked: *synchronous* and *asynchronous* callbacks.

 > The *synchronous callback* is executed *during* the execution of the higher-order function that uses the callback.